Gaussian variational approximation for high-dimensional state space models: Application 1: Spatio-temporal model

-Figure \ref{fig:ELBOs} monitors the convergence via the estimated value of ${\cal L}(\lambda)$ using a single Monte Carlo sample.
+Figure~\ref{fig:ELBOs} monitors the convergence via the estimated value of ${\cal L}(\lambda)$ using a single Monte Carlo sample.
 Table \ref{tab:ELBO_final_iteration} presents estimates of ${\cal L}(\lambda)$ at the final iteration using $100$ Monte Carlo samples.
-The results suggest that the best VB parametrization in terms of ELBO is the low-rank state algorithm (LR-SA) with, importantly, a high-dimensional state-mean (HD-SM) (otherwise the poorest VB approximation is achieved, see Table \ref{tab:ELBO_final_iteration}).
-However, Table \ref{tab:VB_parameterization} shows that this parametrization is about three times as CPU intensive.
-The fastest VB parametrizations are both Low-Rank State (LR-S) algorithms, and modeling the state mean separately for these does not seem to improve ${\cal L}(\lambda)$ (Table \ref{tab:ELBO_final_iteration}) and is also slightly more computationally expensive (Table \ref{tab:VB_parameterization}).
-Taking these considerations into account, the final choice of VB parametrization we use for this model is the low-rank state with low-dimensional state mean (LR-S + LD-SM).
-We show in Section \ref{subsec:Results} that this parametrization gives accurate approximations for our analysis.
-For the rest of this example, we benchmark the VB posterior from LR-S + LD-SM against the MCMC approach in \citet{wikle+h06}.
+The results suggest that the best VB parameterization in terms of ELBO is the low-rank state algorithm (LR-SA) with, importantly, a high-dimensional state-mean (HD-SM) (otherwise the poorest VB approximation is achieved, see Table \ref{tab:ELBO_final_iteration}).
+However, Table \ref{tab:VB_parameterization} shows that this parameterization is about three times as CPU intensive.
+The fastest VB parameterizations are both Low-Rank State (LR-S) algorithms, and modeling the state mean separately for these does not seem to improve ${\cal L}(\lambda)$ (Table \ref{tab:ELBO_final_iteration}) and is also slightly more computationally expensive (Table \ref{tab:VB_parameterization}).
+Taking these considerations into account, the final choice of VB parameterization we use for this model is the low-rank state with low-dimensional state mean (LR-S + LD-SM).
+Section~\ref{subsec:Results} shows that this parameterization gives accurate approximations for our analysis.
+For the rest of this example, we benchmark the VB posterior from LR-S + LD-SM against the MCMC approach in \citeauthor{wikle+h06}.